wlinna/Arkhados/guide/index.md

 While every hero is unique, usually their spell sets are divided in the same way.

 - **M1:** Main offensive spell.
 Extremely low cooldown.
-Bound to left mouse button by default
+Bound to left mouse button by default.
 - **M2:** Typically ranged spell, even for melee heroes.
-Bound to right mouse button by default
+Bound to right mouse button by default.
 - **Q:** Typically utility spell.
 Often used for *crowd control*.
-Bound to Q by default
+Bound to Q by default.
 - **E:** Usually hero's most powerful offensive spell.
-Bound to E by default
+Bound to E by default.
 - **R:** Protective and buff spell.
-Bound to R by default
+Bound to R by default.
 - **Space:** Movement spell.
-Bound to Space by default
+Bound to Space by default.
-- **Passive:** Each hero has passive "spell" that they can't activate anytime they want
+- **Passive:** Each hero has passive "spell" that they can't activate anytime they want.

 Certain spells are divided into **primary** and **secondary spells**.
 Primary and secondary spells of same spell share same cooldown and are quite similar.
 Each hero has two secondary spells.